PaiDii/Phy-CoSF/README.md

 <img width="1782" height="1924" alt="1dun_inr" src="https://github.com/user-attachments/assets/2d20ee91-029c-4a87-a60d-e633c7f0c0c5" />

 ### Figure 1: Qualitative comparison against the interpolation method on the ICVL scene nachal_0823-1144.
 The upper panel displays the spectral density curves for the red-boxed region.
 The lower panel presents the reference RGB image, the 2D measurement, and a comparison of spectral slices: the first two rows show continuous spectral reconstruction on training wavelengths, while the last two rows demonstrate spectral super-resolution on rendering wavelengths.
-Notably, as shown in the upper panel, our Phy-CoSF (red line) faithfully recovers these intricate, non-smooth spectral signatures, achieving a near-perfect correlation (>0.999) with the ground truth.
-Furthermore, the spatial visualizations in the lower panel confirm that Phy-CoSF reconstructs significantly sharper structural details (e.g., the bridge cables in the zoomed-in crops) compared to the severely blurred interpolation results.

 -----